International Business Major and Minor

 Investigate business policy, strategy, structure, and process in an international context.
 In this course you’ll develop an understanding of the complex and varied role of the general manager in a nondomestic environment.

 Explore our course catalogue for a full listing of courses, descriptions, suggested course sequences, and more:

-Our international business courses are taught by experts with the highest level of qualifications and connections with locally-based global businesses.
-Loyola faculty are teacher-scholars who are attentive to students’ ambitions and needs who have a deep personal interest in each student’s academic success.
+Our international business courses are taught by experts with the highest level of qualifications and connections with locally based global businesses.
+Loyola faculty are teacher-scholars who are attentive to students’ ambitions and needs and have a deep personal interest in each student’s academic success.
 In addition, our executives in residence bring significant industry knowledge and experience to their teaching and student advising and mentorship.